CatraProto/docs/logging_in.md

-# Logging-in
+---
+title: Handling states and login
+nav_order: 5
+---

+# Handling state changes (Logging-In)
 CatraProto sends updates regarding the current session to the `OnSessionUpdateAsync` method of the `IEventHandler` interface.
 This means you will not just receive updates when the authorization flow changes, but also if the session is invalid.
 In the examples below, login is implemented in this exact method, but you are free to redirect them wherever you want.

+This first part only convers logging in, to see what the other states mean, navigate to [Other states](#handling-state-changes-other-states)\
-**Note:** This method is invoked in a sequential-manner, this means that you won't receive a new update until you finished processing the new one.
+**Note:** This method is invoked in a sequential-manner, this means that you won't receive a new update until you finished processing the old one.

 ## How it works
 The way login works is pretty easy.
 Some methods, either return `Task<RpcError?>` or `SomeValue?`.
 In the first case, null is returned when no error has occured, in the second case null is returned when the operation could not be performed (check the logs).\